-A data lake stores large volumes of structured, semi-structured, and unstructured data in its native format.
+The primary objective of data lake architecture is to store large volumes of structured, semi-structured, and unstructured data, all in their native formats.
 Data lake architecture has evolved in recent years to better meet the demands of increasingly data-driven enterprises as data volumes continue to rise.

 And, the modern data lake environment can be operated with well-known SQL tools.
 Since all storage objects and required compute resources are internal to the modern data lake platform, data access is rapid, and analytics can be run efficiently and quickly.
 This differs significantly from legacy architectures, where data was stored in an external data bucket and had to be copied to another storage-compute layer for analytics, affecting both speed to insights and overall performance.